ministryofjustice/prisoner-content-hub-backend/docroot/modules/custom/prisoner_hub_entity_access/README.md

   Provides the current prison as a url paramater.
 - entity:
   A contrib module that provides the entity query access api, see https://www.drupal.org/node/3002038
+- search_api:
+  A contrib module that helps us integrate with elasticsearch.

 ## Why the entity access API?
 There are several APIs in Drupal for implementing entity access, the others were dismissed for